-Some of these duties of care include:
+Some of these duties of care include ensuring:

-- Making sure that qualified bus drivers are hired.
+- Qualified bus drivers are hired.

 When a bus driver or bus company violates this duty of care, they could be found responsible for failing to keep their passengers safe.
 However, because of the potential number of parties involved in a South Carolina bus accident, it can be complicated to show negligence and hold the liable party at fault for the accident.
 That is why you need to promptly contact an attorney, like those at the Hughey Law Firm, following your bus crash.